yoctoproject/poky/documentation/dev-manual/upgrading-recipes.rst

       ``upgrade-helper/work/recipe/buildhistory-diff.txt`` file found in
       your :term:`Build Directory`.

-   -  If you want to enable testing through the :ref:`testimage <ref-classes-testimage>` class, which is optional, you need to have the following set in your ``conf/local.conf`` file::
+   -  If you want to enable testing through the :ref:`ref-classes-testimage` class, which is optional, you need to have the following set in your ``conf/local.conf`` file::